 What to do:

 Over a double boiler, combine the shea butter, coconut oil and sweet almond oil.
 Allow all the ingredients to melt completely.
 Once melted, let the mixture sit for about 5 minutes.
 Add 20 drops of grapefruit essential oil and mix thoroughly.
-Transfer the mixture into the jar and wait for it to slightly solidify.
+Transfer the mixture into a jar like cosmetic-style glass jar and wait for it to slightly solidify.
 This could take around 30 minutes or more.
 Once slightly solid, whip the mixture for at least 5 minutes until it’s light and fluffy.
 If desired, add 3 drops of pink colorant.
 Add one drop at a time and mix after each addition until you get your desired color.

 Facial cleanser and toner